 Simple, effective solutions

-A serious issue could be the spill that’s getting out of control or the injury that’s occurred when an employee encounters it.
-Both are avoidable.
 A bit of planning, the right tools for the task and some basic spill management knowhow could be all that’s needed to avert a crisis.